-“This program gave me a safe space to share things I’ve never talked about before.” – Gaza Girl, class of ’21
+“This program gave me a safe space to share things I’ve never talked about before.” – Gaza Girl, age 25

-We understand the circumstances in Gaza are unique.
-That’s why we created an innovative program in 2019 to reach young women in the region by honoring the limitations of travel and opportunity they face.
-These otherwise isolated young women are connected across borders and empowered to become local leaders of change and peace.
+We recognize the harsh circumstances in Gaza make the situation especially challenging.
+That’s why we created an innovative program in 2019 to connect young women living in Gaza with the outside world, overcoming the limitations of travel and opportunity they face every day.

 - Connect virtually for 10 weeks with Palestinian peers in the West Bank and 48-Arabs